 Dr. Mary Hensley, Chancellor of the Blinn College District, shared a districtwide update on October 21, 2020.
 For more information regarding Blinn's comprehensive COVID-19 health and safety plan, please see our Back With Blinn web page.

-During its September 18, 2018, meeting, the Blinn College District Board of Trustees approved six policy priorities for the 86th Texas Legislative session.
-Blinn will ask state lawmakers to support community colleges as they continue to offering affordable, high-quality academic and career training programs for students.
-In Fall 2017, approximately 78 percent of Blinn students came from outside the College’s 13-county service area, highlighting Blinn’s role as a vital education provider for students across the State of Texas.
+At its November 17, 2020, meeting, the Blinn College District Board of Trustees approved four policy priorities for the 87th Texas Legislative Session.
+During this session, Blinn will ask state lawmakers to support community colleges as they continue to offer affordable, high-quality academic and career training programs for students.

-The six policy priorities approved by the board are:
+The four policy priorities approved by the board are:

-- Blinn supports the state funding goals for community colleges as adopted by the Texas Association of Community Colleges (TACC) and Community College Association of Texas Trustees (CCATT).
-The Texas Higher Education Coordinating Board’s Community and Technical Colleges Formula Advisory Committee recommends an 8 percent, or $144 million, overall increase in state formula funding for community colleges for a total request of $1.9 billion in the 2020-21 biennium.
+The Blinn College District supports the overall state funding level for community colleges adopted by the Texas Association of Community Colleges (TACC) and the Community College Association of Texas Trustees (CCATT).

-- Blinn requests that the Legislature support additional state funding to offset the rising expenses associated with Hazlewood Act exemptions.
+The Blinn College District requests that the Legislature support additional state funding to offset the rising expenses imposed upon community colleges associated with Hazlewood Act exemptions.

-“These policy priorities reflect Blinn’s commitment to providing quality, affordable education for Texas students,” said Leighton Schubert, Vice Chancellor for Public Affairs and Strategic Relations.
-“With the Legislature’s support, we look forward to reducing barriers to higher education while continuing to offer programs that prepare students to thrive in the workforce.”
+“These policy priorities reflect Blinn’s continued commitment to providing quality, affordable education for Texas students,” said Leighton Schubert, Executive Vice Chancellor.
+“With the Legislature’s support, we look forward to reducing barriers to higher education while providing local industries with graduates who are poised to achieve excellence in the workforce.”